-The University presented research that indicates that making and drinking wine in Europe originates from prehistoric Greece.
+The University presented research that indicates that the production and drinking of wine in Europe originates from prehistoric Greece.

 The Aristotle University of Thessaloniki Department of Archaeology has been conducting archaeobotanical research for the last twenty years.
 The research began with the use of archeological flotation, an archaeobotanical sampling technique where an archaeological deposit is placed in a flotation tank with water that dissolves the deposit until fragments of plants and other material float to the top.

-Sultana-Maria Valamoti, professor of Prehistoric Archaeology, director of the Laboratory for Interdisciplinary Research in Archaeology/ EDAE and the PlantCult Laboratory at the Center for Interdisciplinary Research and Innovation of the AUTH, said that “These first steps were the starting point that led to today’s findings.
+Sultana-Maria Valamoti, professor of Prehistoric Archaeology and director of the Laboratory for Interdisciplinary Research in Archaeology/ EDAE and the PlantCult Laboratory at the Center for Interdisciplinary Research and Innovation of the AUTH, said that “These first steps were the starting point that led to today’s findings.”

-“Thousands of liters of soil have been processed by the method of flotation and a variety of archaeological sites have already been or are being researched archaeobotanically.
+“Thousands of liters of soil have been processed by the method of flotation and a variety of archaeological sites have already been or are being researched archaeobotanically,” said Valamoti.

 University has been researching prehistoric Greece for decades

-The Aristotle University of Thessaloniki Department of Archeology, who conducted the research and where Valamoti is a professor of prehistoric archaeology, has been at the vanguard of archeological research in Greece.
+The Aristotle University of Thessaloniki Department of Archeology, which conducted the research and where Valamoti is a professor of prehistoric archaeology, has been at the vanguard of archeological research in Greece.

-For years the department was led by George Hourmouziadis, the former Professor Emeritus of prehistoric archaeology, who led excavations in many prehistoric settlements in Thessaly and Macedonia (such as Dimini, Arkadikos and Dramas, etc.)
+For years, the department was led by George Hourmouziadis, the former Professor Emeritus of prehistoric archaeology, who led excavations in many prehistoric settlements in Thessaly and Macedonia (such as Dimini, Arkadikos, Dramas, etc.)

-In 1992 he started the excavation of the neolithic lakeside settlement of Dispilio in Kastoria, Northwestern Greece.
-A myriad of items were discovered, which included ceramics, structural elements, seeds, bones, figurines, personal ornaments, three flutes (considered the oldest in Europe) and the Dispilio Tablet.
+In 1992, he started the excavation of the neolithic lakeside settlement of Dispilio in Kastoria, Northwestern Greece.
+A myriad of items, which included ceramics, structural elements, seeds, bones, figurines, personal ornaments, three flutes (considered the oldest in Europe), and the Dispilio Tablet were discovered.